Automotive industry by country: Greece

-Before 1960 there has been only small-scale, or occasional vehicle manufacture in Greece.
-Thereafter, production mainly concentrated in commercial vehicles (with production increasing as local type certification laws were made more flexible), while passenger car assembly plants with notable production volumes operated after 1970.
+Although over 100 (mainly bus) body manufacturers have been recorded in Greece since 1903, until 1960 there was only small-scale, or occasional "complete" (chassis and body) vehicle manufacture in the country.
+Thereafter, production of complete vehicles mainly concentrated in commercial vehicles (with production increasing as local type certification laws were made more flexible), while passenger car assembly plants with notable production volumes operated after 1970.

 Most of the assembly plants were located in the industrial areas of Volos and Athens (assembly of Opel Kadett, Alfa Romeo Alfasud, 45 different models od Datsun/Nissan, Mazda 323 etc.).
 During the 1970s and 1980s a generation of multi-purpose vehicles were locally developed.
 According to the Statistical Yearbook of the Greek National Statistical Service (ESYE), annual production of all types of vehicles, including assembled cars, remained close to 20,000 units between 1980 and 1990.
-By 1992 all major assembly lines had ceased operations and, since then, there has been no large-scale production (current producers include ELVO, Replicar Hellas, Keraboss etc.).
+By 1992 all major assembly lines had ceased operations and, since then, there has been no large-scale production (current producers include ELVO, Replicar Hellas, and Keraboss).